Azure/AppService/_posts/2022-08-16-A-Heavy-Lift.md

 ## The Bugs Encountered

 We encountered multiple bugs on our journey to **Kestrel + YARP**.
 Apart from bugs in our business logic, one of the interesting classes of issue we encountered was the treatment of edge-cases in the HTTP specification.
-The vast diversity of clients that hit our **FrontEndRole** means that we need to be generous in accepting behavior that may not be exactly to the letter and intent of the spec.
+A diversity of clients hit our **FrontEndRole**.
+We need to be generous in accepting behavior that may not be exactly the HTTP spec's letter and intent.

 A simple example of one of these cases is when a request has leading newline characters (CR and/or LF).
 Strictly speaking, this isn’t allowed, but it turns out that there are some clients that send requests that start like: